 Section 2.4 - Selection and Analysis of Model 1

 Our choice to explore model selection satisfied the client’s goal of exploring the relationship between the predictors and response variable.
 Forward selection, backward elimination and stepwise regression all return models that exhibit the lowest AIC of all compared models.
-After reviewing the results of the three model selection functions, we decided to first consider the model suggested by the forward selection and stepwise regression, y (gas mileage) = x1 (displacement) + x6 (carburetor barrels).
-Henceforth referred to as model 1.
+After reviewing the results of the three model selection functions, we decided to first consider the model suggested by the forward selection and stepwise regression.
 Our decision was motivated by forward selection and stepwise regression both suggesting this model.
-Additionally, model 1 had fewer predictors than the model suggested by backward elimination, which follows the client’s goal of producing a simple model.
+Additionally, model_1 had fewer predictors than the model suggested by backward elimination, which follows the client’s goal of producing a simple model.

-We performed a linear regression on model 1 and observed the carburetor predictor (x6) had a p-value of 0.163 (shown in Figure 6).
+We performed a linear regression with variables x1 and x6 which produced the following function: y = 32.884551 - 0.053148(x1) + 0.959223(x6).
+This model is, henceforth, referred to as model_1.
+The regression results indicated the carburetor predictor (x6) had a p-value of 0.163 (shown in Figure 6).
 As this is greater than 0.05, we considered predictor x6 to be a possible candidate for removal from the model.

 Figure 6 - Regression results for model 1.